emmanuel-contreras/photography-tools/README.md

 1) Clone the repository to your local hard drive
 2) open up anaconda prompt and change directory to
 3) ```pip install -e .```
-4) Start using the library scripts!
+4) Start using the library scripts! `from split_multi_scanned_photos import split_multi_scanned_photos1
+5) Optionally you can run the script `split_multi_scanned_photos` by itself.
+That is what I do to debug scans that aren't cropping  properly

 <hr>